whatisnuclear/website/reactor_history.md

 with new reactor development programs today, remembering what was done back then may help us navigate developments of the future.

-A follow-up article will discuss developments and economics from 1970 to the present.
+Our [economics page]({% link economics.md %}) discusses developments and economics from 1970 to the present.

 * Dummy list
 {:toc}